Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Rest-Frame UV Luminosity Function at z>12

 The large-scale structure of the Universe is expected to present a substantial cosmic variance uncertainty given the small size of this field.
 High-redshift galaxies likely live in rare halos of high mass for their epoch, leading to a large clustering bias and substantial number density fluctuations.
 To investigate this, we utilize the halo catalog from a cold dark matter simulation performed by the Abacus N-body code as part of the AbacusSummit suite \citep{garrison2021a,maksimova21}.
 This simulation used $6144^3$ particles in a $300h^{-1}$~Mpc box, resulting in a particle mass of $1.5\times 10^7$~M$_\odot$, and a force softening of $21$ comoving kpc.
 Halos were found using the CompaSO algorithm \citep{hadzhiyska21}.
 While this simulation has high accuracy, we caution that the measurement of halo mass always depends on the halo-finding algorithm; we focus here on the relative trends across redshift and on the clustering.

 In Figure \ref{fig:mhalo}, we compare our LF measurements to the cumulative halo mass function as a function of redshift.
 One sees that if the shallow LF is correct, then matching the abundance of these galaxies to the abundance of the most massive halos would require a strongly evolving halo mass.
-On the other hand, if one discards the two candidates at $z>14$, then the result is more similar to the abundance of a constant mass, roughly of $10^{10}$~\Msun.
+On the other hand, if one were to discard the objects at $z>14$, then the result is more similar to the abundance of a constant mass, roughly of $10^{10}$~\Msun.
 Of course, the galaxies may live in less massive halos, with a scatter between luminosity and mass \citep[e.g.,][]{shen23_thesan,sun23_bursty}; indeed, some scatter is inevitable \citep{pan2023a}.
-We therefore use $10^{9.7}$~\Msun, about 340 particles, for these estimates.
+In what follows, we therefore consider the properties of halos with virial masses of $10^{9.7}$~\Msun, about 340 particles, which has comparable abundance to our galaxy sample at $z\sim12-14$.

-We then consider the variation within the simulation of regions similar in size to the JOF.
+We then calculate the variation within the simulation of regions similar in size to the JOF.
 We use pencil-shaped regions of $6h^{-1}$~Mpc square, roughly $3'$ at $z\sim12$, with a depth appropriate to $\Delta z=1$.
 We find that at $z=12$ (11.5--12.5), there are an average of 8.3 halos above our mass threshold in a region, but with a standard deviation of 5.6.
 At $z=13$, this abundance drops to $2.3\pm2.3$; at $z=14$, the abundance drops further to $0.7_{-0.7}^{+1}$.
 The distribution of halo number counts becomes noticeably skewed, and by $z=14$ we find that 6\% of regions have $\ge3$ halos.
 Hence, we find that unless the host halos are much less massive (and their luminosity much more variable), the large-scale structure contributes an error at least as large as the Poisson error.
 We caution that this uncertainty could impact the observed rate of decline of the UV luminosity density, given our area, and motivates further studies over larger fields.
 However, to combat other systematics such studies should also leverage the depth and filter coverage comparable to that afforded by the JOF, which is challenging given the necessary exposure time.

 Finally, we note that we have neglected the effect of magnification by gravitational lensing in our inference of $M_{UV}$.
 While none of our candidates show obvious lens morphology, the high-luminosity tail of the high-redshift luminosity function will likely be enhanced by lensing \citep[e.g.,][]{wyithe11,mason2015a,ferrami2023a}, which might affect interpretations of the luminosity function in the context of theories of galaxy formation.